 Now is the time to catch-up on those TV series you may have missed, or haven’t yet discovered.
 We’ve picked five great shows that may have slipped under your radar, but are every bit as gripping and addictive as the big name series.

 This cool Canadian sci-fi series about the scientific and ethical implications of cloning is as complex as the human genome, so you’ll need to pay attention.
-It’s also a conspiracy-laden thriller that consistently delivers surprising narrative twists across four seasons.
-The real enjoyment of Orphan Black comes from watching talented star Tatiana Maslany playing multiple cloned siblings, and the technical wizardry that allows them all to seamlessly interact with each other.
+It’s also a conspiracy-laden thriller that consistently delivers surprising narrative twists across five seasons.
+The real enjoyment of Orphan Black comes from watching talented lead Tatiana Maslany playing multiple cloned siblings, and the technical wizardry that allows them all to seamlessly interact with each other.
 Stylish, high concept, and highly addictive.

-Cinemax’s hyperactive crime series is pure pulp fiction and plays like the ultraviolent offspring of Twin Peaks and Justified.
-Like its wailing namesake, the town of Banshee, Pennsylvania, can be scary – a place where the locals harbor dark secrets and criminal agendas, and people can disappear.
-Along with a killer concept – ex-con assumes the identity of the new town sheriff and makes a major difference – this shamelessly over the top series features one of TV’s most fearless and resilient antiheroes, played by Kiwi actor Antony Starr.
+Cinemax’s hyperactive crime series is pure pulp fiction and plays like the ultra-violent offspring of Twin Peaks and Justified.
+Like its wailing namesake, the town of Banshee, Pennsylvania, can be scary – a place where the locals harbour dark secrets and criminal agendas, and people can disappear.
+Along with a killer concept – an ex-con assumes the identity of the new town sheriff and makes a major difference – this shamelessly over the top series features one of TV’s most fearless and resilient antiheroes, played by Kiwi actor Antony Starr.

 TOM CLANCY’S JACK RYAN